queicherius/software-defined-infrastructure/mail.md

 ### Setting up MX records

-We want to use the server as the mailserver for our local machine, so first we have to specify an `MX` record in the DNS settings of the server (`/etc/bind/zones/db.mi.hdm-stuttgart.de`):
+We want to use the server as the mail server for our local machine, so first we have to specify an `MX` record in the DNS settings of the server (`/etc/bind/zones/db.mi.hdm-stuttgart.de`):

 ```
         IN      MX      ns5.mi.hdm-stuttgart.de.